Is Trump's tough plan on immigration cracking?

 On that, both men agreed Sunday, with the president-elect emphasizing that securing the border is his first immigration priority.

 Trump campaigned on a promise to build a wall and make Mexico pay for it.
 The promise elicited chants of “Build that Wall” from the thousands throughout the country who packed his rallies.
-Mexico has said it would not pay for the construction of a wall along the border.
+Mexico has said it would not pay for the construction of a border wall.

 Nearly 700 miles of fencing was put in place during President George W. Bush’s second term and the beginning of President Barack Obama’s first term.